threadi/easy-language/readme.txt

 #### the Pro license includes:

-* Support for any post-type (e.g. product description in WooCommerce)
+* Support for more post-types
-* Support for any taxonomies (e.g. product attributes)
+* Support for any taxonomies (e.g. category descriptions)
 * Usage of custom SUMM AI API Key
 * Use other source languages, e.g. english or francais
 * Simplification of single texts